domiwei/merpay/answer.md

 ## Conlusion

-By solving potential issues above and improving using concurrent go-routines, this package is ready to be used in production environment.
+By solving potential issues above and improving performace using concurrent go-routines, this package is ready to be used in production environment.